 Spectral Level Statistics (1/1 or 1/3 octave band)

 The parameter shown in the live RTA screen is the one used as the input parameter for the level statistics.
 Each RTA band has its own statistical distribution used to calculate any LN values.
 To limit the memory requirements the class width here is set to 1 dB.
-All percentile results end with the same digit after the comma, which depends on the microphone sensitivity.
+The percentile results start at whole numbers using firmware V4.32 onwards.
+Older firmware versions use the same digit after the comma, which depends on the microphone sensitivity.

 How does the XL2 log level statistics?